Learned Digital Over-the-Air Computing for Federated Edge Learning: System Model

-\textbf{Sparse Recovery Formulation:} In the uplink, each device divides its message into fixed fragments, which are then mapped to a length-$d$ codeword from a shared URA codebook $\mathbf{C}\in\mathbb{R}^{n\times d}$, and all active devices transmit their chosen codewords simultaneously.
-This can be viewed as a sparse recovery problem.
-Let $\mathbf{x}\in\mathbb{R}^n$ denote the per-codeword activity vector, a sparse, non-negative, and integer-valued vector whose $i$-th element indicates how many devices chose the $i$-th codeword; i.e., $\|\mathbf{x}\|_0 \ll n$ and $\sum_i x_i = K_a$.
-The received signal is

-where $\mathbf{w}\sim\mathcal{N}(0,\sigma^2 I_d)$ models the noisy channel.
-The BS must recover $\mathbf{x}$ (or $\mathbf{C}^\top\mathbf{x}$) from these noisy linear measurements, which matches the canonical compressed sensing task but with additional structural constraints.
-This framework enables multiple devices to transmit concurrently without preambles or explicit separation, while still enabling reliable aggregate recovery in noisy conditions.
+\textbf{Sparse Recovery Formulation:} In the uplink, each device divides its compressed update into fixed-length fragments, and each fragment is mapped to a codeword from a shared URA codebook $\mathbf{C}\in\mathbb{R}^{l\times n}$, whose columns correspond to the possible transmitted codewords.
+Here, $l$ is the transmitted codeword length and $n$ is the URA codebook size.
+In a given fragment slot, all active devices transmit their selected codewords simultaneously.
+This induces a sparse recovery problem.
+Let $\mathbf{x}\in\mathbb{N}_0^n$ denote the activity vector whose $i$-th entry counts how many active devices selected the $i$-th codeword.
+Then, $\mathbf{x}$ is sparse, non-negative, and integer-valued, with $\|\mathbf{x}\|_0 \ll n$ and $\sum_{i=1}^n x_i = K_a$.
+The received signal at the BS for a single fragment slot is $\mathbf{y} = \mathbf{C}\mathbf{x} + \mathbf{n}$, where $\mathbf{n}\sim\mathcal{N}(0,\sigma^2\mathbf{I}_l)$ is additive white Gaussian noise (AWGN).
+The BS must recover $\mathbf{x}$, or equivalently, the selected codeword counts, from these noisy linear measurements.
+This matches a compressed sensing problem with additional structure induced by the URA representation and device activity constraints, enabling simultaneous transmissions without preambles or explicit device identifiers.